-2013 Uni High took first place overall in its region at the Illinois Council of Teachers of Mathematics
+2013 Uni High took first place overall in its region at the Illinois Council of Teachers of Mathematics contest.

 2013 seniors Chelsea Edwards (violin), Petra Rantanen (cello), and sophomore Darren Liu (cello) were honored as Illinois Music Educators Association (IMEA) All-State musicians.
 Senior Kody Carmody (baritone), Bissy Michael (alto II), Kaila Simpson (alto I), and Julianna Trach (soprano II) were also honored as IMEA All-State singers.